idrissabanli/analysis_apartments/README.md

 To install, enter the terminal `pip install virtualenv` command.
 - Firefox Browser

-If you have problems with the installation, you can contact us by specifying your computer's operating system.

 method of project convergence
 1) Unzip the FlatScrape.zip file.